Melbourne Grammar School: Music

 Melbourne Grammar's orchestra, the Melbourne Grammar School Symphony Orchestra (MGSSO), tours internationally in December every year.
 In 2005 the orchestra toured Malaysia and Singapore and in 2006 travelled to China, performing in Shanghai, Hong Kong and Guangzhou.
 In 2007 the orchestra toured Dubai, Zagreb, Ljubljana and Venice, while in December 2008 the orchestra once again returned to Malaysia for Martin Rutherford's final orchestra tour.
 In 2009, Mark Drummond took over the orchestra and in 2010 it toured Japan, performing in Osaka, Tokyo (at the Okuma Auditorium at Waseda University) and Gamagori.
 The MGSSO toured France and Belgium in 2012, then the United States in 2014, and Germany, Austria and the Czech Republic in 2016.
 In 2018, visited the UK, playing in London, Edinburgh and Glasgow.
 Pat Miller has been the conductor of the orchestra since October 2019.
+The orchestra has also toured regional Victoria in 2022 and 2023, on a train.

 The orchestra is usually made up of around 100 students, the vast majority of whom attend the school.
 The MGSSO has accompanied international soloists such as Ronald Farren-Price, Leslie Howard and Neville Taweel, and has premiered works by Australian and British composers.

 All of Melbourne Grammar's campuses have their own choirs, concert bands and string orchestras.
 The chapel choir is the oldest of any Victorian private school and consists of about 40 select members.
 It sings at the weekly Eucharists along with occasional concerts with the like of the Australian Brandenburg Orchestra.

 Sport

-Cordner-Eggleston Cup
+Cordner-–Eggleston Cup

-The Cordner-Eggleston Cup is competed for each year by the 1st XVIII football teams of Melbourne Grammar School and Scotch College and has been run since 1858, making it the longest running school football fixture in the world.
+The Cordner–Eggleston Cup is competed for each year by the 1st XVIII football teams of Melbourne Grammar School and Scotch College and has been run since 1858, making it the longest running school football fixture in the world.
 It commemorates the first recorded game of Australian Rules Football, which was played between the two schools on 7 August 1858, which ended in a 1–1 draw and is today commemorated by a statue depicting the game outside the Melbourne Cricket Ground.

 Rose and Thistle Cup

-The Rose and Thistle Cup traditionally is the match of the Melbourne Grammar Soccer 1st XI and the Scotch College 1st XI.
+The Rose and Thistle Cup is traditionally the match of the Melbourne Grammar Soccer 1st XI and the Scotch College 1st XI.
 Inaugurated in 2008, it represents the Rose of England (symbolising Melbourne Grammar School's origins) and the Thistle of Scotland (symboling the roots of Scotch College).
 The Cup has an annual theme of 'Two Traditions, One Spirit.'